 Delbert Whetter is deaf, from a multi-generational deaf family, and has attended both deaf schools and hearing schools and universities throughout his life.
 He possesses native fluency in both American Sign Language (ASL) and English.

-Whetter serves on the Board of Directors of RespectAbility, a national non-profit organization that works with Hollywood to promote inclusion, representation, and authentic portrayals of people with disabilities in media.
+Delbert serves as Vice Chair on the Board of Directors of RespectAbility, a national non-profit organization that works with Hollywood to promote inclusion, representation, and authentic portrayals of people with disabilities in media.
 He also serves on the Disability Advisory Board of SFFILM.
 He was appointed in 2018 by the City of Santa Monica to serve a four-year term on its Disabilities Commission and currently serves as its Vice Chair.

-He is frequently engaged to consult, speak and conduct trainings at numerous entertainment studios, companies and organizations including Hollywood, Health & Society, Walt Disney Studios and its affiliated film/television entities (Disney TV, Marvel, Lucasfilm, etc.), NBC, DreamWorks Animation, Netflix, and Six Flags Theme Parks.
-He is a member of Disney’s “Stories Matter” Content Advisory Council.
+He is frequently engaged to consult, speak and conduct trainings at numerous entertainment studios, companies and organizations including Hollywood, Health & Society, Walt Disney Studios and its affiliated film/television entities, NBC, DreamWorks Animation, Netflix, and Six Flags Theme Parks.

 About RespectAbility’s Entertainment Media Consulting Team

 Comprised of diverse people with disabilities, RespectAbility’s entertainment media consultants partner with studios, production companies, writers’ rooms and news organizations to create equitable and accessible opportunities to increase the number of people with lived disability experience throughout the overall story-telling process.
 Learn more about the team.